bustad/bustad.github.io/_posts/2021-07-03-the-nicest-colormap.markdown

 <img class="img-fluid" src="/img/posts/audition.jpg" alt="Screenshot">

-Recently, I came accross a fascinating presentation about the work behind some new colomaps for [Matplotlib](https://matplotlib.org/).
+Recently, I came across a fascinating presentation about the work behind some new colormaps for [Matplotlib](https://matplotlib.org/).
 They set out to develop some colormaps that are colorful, pretty, sequential, perceptually uniform, black-and-white compatible and accessible to colorblind viewers.
 The video also includes a fascinating crash course in color theory.
 Highly recommended.

 <!-- https://www.w3schools.com/howto/howto_css_responsive_iframes.asp -->
 <div style="position:relative;overflow:hidden;width:100%;padding-top:56.25%;">